josephptflanagan/200628-Weather-Dashboard/README.md

 When the deletebuttons are pressed, the delete their button and remove the content from the save data.

-When data is loaded from the localStorage, it first checks when the data was created, if it has been more than 3 hours, it sends the name of the city up to search for new data.
-If this happens, new data is gathered, a new object is created, and when this object is found to have the same name as an existing dataobject, that old object is overwritten by the new one.
-Whether it goes throuh the process of getting new data or not, the objects are then pressed into the display function.
+When data is loaded from the localStorage, it sends the name of the city up to search for new data.
+When this happens, new data is gathered, a new object is created, and when this object is found to have the same name as an existing dataobject, that old object is overwritten by the new one.
+Objects are then pressed into the display function.